 So I followed a nontraditional plan of Western medicine protocol and supercharged holistic methods!

 Outlined below is the process I took to heal my gastritis and thereby heal GERD (acid reflux and heartburn).
 If you have low-level heartburn or reflux, the holistic methods outlined may be enough.
 If you have severe issues, I recommend getting a stool test and seeing a GI doctor to look more closely at your gut lining.
 You may need a PPI protocol for a period of time.

-The I diet I followed to heal GERD, acid reflux and heartburn
+the diet I followed to heal GERD, acid reflux, and heartburn